 A Guide to Optimising Collection & Recovery Returns

+85% of consumers are worried about their ability to pay bills and loans, with 29% expecting to run into a shortfall within one month (TransUnion survey among South Africans).
 With this much pressure on consumers, credit collectors are faced with the difficult task of collecting monthly payments, and as the statistics stand, it is highly likely that a consumer will be defaulting on at least one account.
-The key is to ensure your payments are prioritised over other collectors.
-However, that is what everyone is chasing.

 Fill in the adjacent form to download the Guide to learn more about optimising collection yields in your business.